 What then is the solution to this new digital dilemma, the disempowerment and disabling of our children and our parental collusion in this dependence under the guise of attentive parenting?
 The solution begins with awareness.
 That is, becoming conscious of the long-term effects of perpetually interacting with and attending to every text your child sends.
 While it may feel good to be the person who your child wants to share everything with, providing moment-to-moment validation and support will deprive your child of self-reliance and true self-confidence.
 When we literally accompany our children through every step of life, they stop (or never start) knowing how to walk for themselves.

 Although counterintuitive perhaps, stepping away from your child’s texts can be the wiser and more loving choice.
-Explain to them why you are not immediately responding to their every communication, what the larger intention is behind your silence, that it’s in service to their true independence (so that they can’t accuse you of neglecting or forgetting them!).
-When you allow your son or daughter the opportunity to start experiencing life on their own, to figure it out, generate solutions, self-soothe, cope… you are, in the long run, being a good parent.
-You are offering a gift to your child that is far more valuable than solving the problem of the moment.
+Explain to them why you aren’t immediately responding to their every communication, that it’s in service to their true independence.
+When you allow your son or daughter the opportunity to start experiencing life on their own, generate solutions, self-soothe, and cope, you are, in the long run, being a good parent.
+You’re offering a gift to your child that’s far more valuable than solving the problem of the moment.